awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

 ???+ abstract "Description of Pipeline `BulkDataExportWithBeam`"

-    In this pipeline, the content of an Astra Table is exported as set of CSV Files.
-The read is split in token ranges for maximum performance (read are distributed accross the nodes).
+    In this pipeline, the contents of an Astra table are exported as set of CSV files.
+The read is split in token ranges for maximum performance (reads are distributed accross the nodes).
 Multiple files are produced in the output directory.

     <img src="https://awesome-astra.github.io/docs/img/google-cloud-dataflow/export-data-beam.png" />